bethqiang/puppy-profiles/README.md

 A online build can be found [here](https://puppy-profiles.herokuapp.com).

+## How-to

+* Anyone can see users' profiles.
+Clicking on a profile from the main page takes you to the user's profile page, and allows you to see their description.

+* Sign up or log in locally or via Google OAuth.

+* If you're logged in, you're able to edit your own profile, and all changes will of course be saved to the database if you save them.
+If you're not logged in and you attempt to edit your own profile (the only means to do that right now is by hitting the URL directly), you'll be presented with a message informing you that you need to be.

 ## ...but why?

 I was given the task of creating a simple app where users could create a profile, edit their profile, and view the profiles that other users created.
 In search for material to seed my database with, I decided to make those users dogs.
 (Because one, who doesn't like looking at cute dogs, and two, cute dogs make the frustrating parts of programming much more fun.)